What is an Atypical Mole?

 - Causes concern for patients

-- Makes the skin cancer doctor “stop” in their tracks to carefully evaluate the mole with dermoscopy.
+- Also makes the skin cancer doctor stop in their tracks to carefully evaluate the mole with dermoscopy.

-Regular screenings at a skin cancer clinic are key to monitoring dysplastic nevi and early detection of melanoma.
-Dermoscopy is very helpful but it may still not be possible for the doctor to call a lesion either a melanoma or dysplastic nevus without doing a biopsy.
-There are even times when a melanoma is hidden within the perimeter of dysplastic nevi.
+Regular screenings at a skin cancer clinic are key to checking these moles and discovering melanoma as early as possible.
+Dermoscopy is very helpful although it may still not be possible for the doctor to call a lesion either a melanoma or atypical mole (dysplastic nevus) without a biopsy.

-It comes as a surprise for most people to hear that it is often difficult for histopathologists to distinguish a melanoma from a dysplastic nevus.
-A “Severely dysplastic nevus” is generally regarded as a melanoma in all but name.
+It is often difficult for pathologists to distinguish a melanoma from a dysplastic nevus.
+Indeed, a “Severely dysplastic nevus” is usually treated as a melanoma.

-There is also an association between the number of atypical moles a person has and the risk of thicker melanoma.
+There is an association between the number of atypical moles a person has and the the thickness of melanoma.
 This was found in a study of 566 people with atypical moles that was published in 2016.
 The authors state that “Younger patients should be educated on the increased risk of thicker melanomas that is associated with having more atypical nevi (moles).”
 It also is appropriate to consider a more frequent skin check.